cran/leastcostpath/README.md

     Error in if (is.numeric(v) && any(v < 0)) { :
     missing value where TRUE/FALSE needed

-Error caused when trying to calculate a Least Cost Path using SpatialPoints outside of the Cost Surface Extent
+Error caused when trying to calculate a Least Cost Path using SpatialPoints outside of the Cost Surface Extent:

-  * Check SpatialPoints used in the LCP calculation coincide with Raster / Cost Surface
+  1. Check SpatialPoints used in the LCP calculation coincide with Raster / Cost Surface

-  * Check coordinate systems of the Raster/Cost Surface is the same as the SpatialPoints
+  2. Check coordinate system of the Raster/Cost Surface is the same as the SpatialPoints

-    ```Error in get.shortest.paths(adjacencyGraph, indexOrigin, indexGoal):```
+    Error in get.shortest.paths(adjacencyGraph, indexOrigin, indexGoal):
-    ```At structural_properties.c:4521 :```
+    At structural_properties.c:4521 :
-    ```Weight vector must be non-negative, Invalid value```
+    Weight vector must be non-negative, Invalid value

 Error caused when calculating a Least Cost Path using a  Cost Surface that contains negative values.
-Error due to Djikstra's algorithm requiring non-negative values
+Error due to Djikstra's algorithm requiring non-negative values:

-  * Check if there are negative values via:
+  1. Check if there are negative values via:

-      ```quantile(*your_cost_surface*@transitionMatrix@x)```
+    quantile(*your_cost_surface*@transitionMatrix@x)

 Contributing
 --------